typedclojure/typedclojure/typed/clj.spec/doc/tutorial.md

 The previous type (in Typed Clojure syntax) reads: "for all types x, is a function from x to x".

 Like a function, polymorphic types need to be applied (_instantiated_) to be useful.
-Let's see how to write a polymorphic type in typed.clj/spec, and then how to instantiate one.
+Let's see how to write a polymorphic type in typed.clj.spec, and then how to instantiate one.

 ### Writing polymorphic specs